Chachapoya culture: History

-The Chachapoya adopted the technology of ceramic pots and jars around 1400 AD, and that it came in from the north.
-It is known that this technology came from the north because of the trade alliances that they had in that direction.

-The period from the adaption of ceramic technology until conquest, around 1400 to 1450 AD, is called the "Initial Period Manachaqui phase".
+The period from the adoption of ceramic technology until conquest, around 1400 to 1450 AD, is called the "Initial Period Manachaqui phase".

-Following Inca conquest, there are multiple available sources pointing to how the Chachapoya responded to said conquest.
-While archaeological evidence shows both Inca and Chachapoya settlements in the area suggesting that they accepted Inca rule over their lands, historical sources say that the Chachapoya had more of a rebellious attitude towards their conquerors.
+Following the Inca conquest, multiple available sources point to how the Chachapoya responded to said conquest.
+While archaeological evidence shows both Inca and Chachapoya settlements in the area, suggesting that they accepted Inca rule over their lands, historical sources say that the Chachapoya had more of a rebellious attitude towards their conquerors.